3DGazeNet: Generalizing Gaze Estimation with Weak-Supervision from Synthetic Views: Implementation Details

+To showcase the effectiveness of our method in real conditions, we have trained a general gaze estimation model based on 3D eye mesh regression.
+The model has been trained with the four gaze datasets discussed in this paper (MPIIFaceGaze~\cite{zhang15_cvpr_mpiigaze,zhang2017s_mpiifgaze}, Gaze360~\cite{gaze360_2019}, ETH-XGaze~\cite{Zhang2020ETHXGaze} and GazeCapture~\cite{cvpr2016_gazecapture}), as well as the in-the-wild images with pseudo-labels from our ITWG-MV dataset which we employ within our proposed framework.
+Combining the accuracy of gaze datasets and the diversity of ITWG-MV, our model is robust to a wide variety of scenarios, e.g. challenging head poses, lighting settings and occlusions, that are commonly encountered in real scenarios.
+A live demo of our method can be found \href{http://35.92.43.43:7011/}{at this link}.

-\subsection{Implementation Details}
+\section{Implementation Details}

-\textbf{Data Augmentation.} As mentioned above we center crop 3 patches (left eye, right eye and face) resize them to shape $128 \times 128 \times 3$ and stack them channel-wise.
+\textbf{Data Augmentation} As model input we center crop 3 patches (left eye, right eye and face) resize them to shape $128 \times 128 \times 3$ and stack them channel-wise.
 Before stacking the image patches we randomly scale, translate, flip, and add noise on the color channel with probability 0.5.
-Due to different image quality on each dataset we also add Gaussian blur to the image.
+All geometric augmentations are also applied to the coordinates of eyes given as ground truth or pseudo-ground truth.
+Due to different image quality on each dataset we also add Gaussian blur to the images.
 The intensity of the blur is randomly selected from a set of kernels.
 Note that we augment each patch with the same augmentation parameters.

-\textbf{Training Details.} We train our method using a Adam optimizer (weight decay at 0.0005, and batch size of 128) on a single Tesla V100-PCIE (32GB) GPU.
+\textbf{Training Details} We train our method using a Adam optimizer (weight decay at 0.0005, and batch size of 128) on a single Tesla V100-PCIE (32GB) GPU.
 The learning rate starts from 1e-6, linearly warming up to 1e-4 in the first 3 epochs and then divided by 10 at 60 and 80 epochs.
 The training process is terminated at 100 epochs.